-We have one of the fastest growing departments with nearly 175 majors and the largest undergraduate-only anthropology program in North Carolina and the third largest program overall (behind UNC-Chapel Hill and Duke University).
+We have one of the fastest growing departments at the University with nearly 200 majors and the largest undergraduate-only anthropology program east of the Mississippi River (and the fourth largest program overall in North Carolina behind UNC-Chapel Hill, Duke University, and ECU).
 We offer both B.S. and B.A. degrees in several fields of anthropology.
 The Department has 12 full-time tenure-track faculty (4 tenured full professors, 1 tenured associate professor, 7 untenured assistant professors) and 2 full-time lecturers.

 We maintain rigorous standards in the classroom and many of our students continue on to graduate school, postgraduate internships, and land jobs upon graduation using ideas that were sparked at Appalachian State.
 Our teachers aspire to provide the highest quality of education that extends beyond the classroom into the field (both domestically and internationally) through our numerous research possibilities for students.
 Over the years, four of our faculty have been inducted into the College of Arts & Sciences Academy of Outstanding Teachers.
 In addition to excellence in teaching, we maintain one of the highest standards of research productivity in the College.
 Our faculty members have been awarded 5 of the scholar of the year awards (junior and senior levels) given by the College of Arts & Sciences in the past 19 years.